-When you were first getting into the wrestling business, you were trained by The Iron Sheik.
+When Tom Prichard was first getting into the wrestling business, you were trained by The Iron Sheik.
 Tell us about this experience.

 Once again everything was different back then.
-It was a different business and a different way to break in back then and it was a different way to jump into the business back then.
+It was a different business and a different way to break in back then.
+There was a different way to jump into the business back then.
 It was a different atmosphere back then and culture in the business and the country.
-It was something I was glad I went through because you had to break in back then in the 1970’s or 1980’s you had to know someone who knew someone that would let you in.
+It was something I was glad I went through because you had to break in back then in the 1970s or 1980s.
+One had to know someone who knew someone that would let you in.
 It was a pretty closed off business back then.
 For me, I learned that way because it was still such a cool business.
 It was really intriguing even back then.”

 During the early part of your career, you had the chance to work alongside the late, Chris Adams.
 Describe how working together allowed you both to grow early in your careers.